maximebohrer/larm_moutarde/README.md

-LARM - Moutarde - Channenge 3
+LARM - Moutarde - Challenge 3
 =============================

 The goal of the challenge is to demonstrate the capability the robot has to map an environment, to navigate it autonomously, and to retrieve specific objects in it.